ZJLLL114514/TShock-AIChatPlugin/README.en-US.md

 ## Contribute and support

-If you have any questions or suggestions, please feel free to submit an issue or pull request via GitHub, and you can also contact the plugin's author, Mirrorchild Blue.
+If you have any questions or suggestions, please feel free to submit an issue or pull request via GitHub, and you can also contact the plugin's author.